gk-data-lab/Metrocar-Funnel/README.md

 Aggregate data at the user and ride levels to facilitate analysis.

 2. Tableau Story Creation

 Objective: Create a Tableau story to visualize the funnel analysis and findings.

 Tools: Tableau.

 Activities:

 Import the aggregated data into Tableau.
 Develop interactive visualizations to represent the funnel stages and metrics.
 Compile the visualizations into a cohesive Tableau story.
-Link to Tableau Story: Metrocar Customer Funnel Analysis Tableau Story Project Structure
+Link to Tableau Story: https://public.tableau.com/shared/6YQPPYWD4?:display_count=n&:origin=viz_share_link Project Structure
 The project is organized into the following directories:

 Tools and Technologies

 SQL: For data extraction.

 Tableau: For data visualization and creating the Tableau story.